 In 2010 Parks completed a capital renovation that included rehabilitation of the two 1964 World’s Fair pumps, re-sealing of joints, and a fresh coat of paint on the fountain’s surface.
 In addition, part of the plaza around the fountain was re-graded.
 Storm damage in 2010 and 2012 to structural cables and the country of Sri Lanka was also repaired.
+On May 18th 2014, on the 50th anniversary of the 1964 World’s Fair, a ceremony was held at the Unisphere honoring Gilmore D. Clarke’s achievement.
 The Unisphere remains a familiar feature on the city's skyline, a monument to the times and aspirations of the world's fair.

 Directions to Flushing Meadows Corona Park